America Ferrera and John Paul Lederach

 Ms. Ferrera: Well, I have so many questions for John Paul; mainly, can I have your email address so that we can keep in touch?

 But I have so many questions.
-I guess the personal, relationship question, I guess, would be — has there been a relationship in your own life that you’ve built that was that unexpected relationship that shifted the way that you could see things; and if so, what did it shift?
+I guess the personal relationship question would be: Has there been a relationship in your own life that you’ve built that was that unexpected relationship that shifted the way that you could see things; and if so, what did it shift?

 And I think that’s, for me, what shifts it, is that it’s a quality — so the big difference between trying to create a conversation for instrumental reasons — because you have a purpose that you want to try to get somebody to do something — and committing yourself to friendship, even though you’re deeply different in many things that life has brought — that’s a shift.
 And I learned that from — he would be an example among many.
 But that, for me, was very, very powerful in my life.